addition to the U.S. history surveys, Jeff Forret teaches courses on the

 American History series; and articles that have

 appeared in the Journal of Southern

 History, Slavery & Abolition, and other journals, anthologies,

 encyclopedias, and textbooks.

-Slave South, and is co-editing the anthology Commodification,
+the fall of 2014.
+He is also co-editing the anthology Commodification,

 Community, and Comparison in Slave Studies, under contract with LSU